rmzimmerman98/refraim-backend/README.md

 ### OpenAI

 To create _Refraims_ for users, calls to OpenAI API with specific prompts are made.
+Using ```allconversations/:id/``` as a POST route and passing a new prompt will make the OpenAI call.
 Here is an example of the Class used to create _Refraims_.

 ```Python
 import openai